-The Title IX/504 Coordinator, Rebecca Gordon (Old Main, 30 N Brainard, Suite 530, rgordon@noctrl.edu, (630) 637-5340) is assisted by seven (7) Title IX Deputy Coordinators:
+The Title IX/504 Coordinator, Rebecca Gordon (Old Main, 30 N Brainard, Suite 524, rgordon@noctrl.edu, (630) 637-5340) is assisted by six (6) Title IX Deputy Coordinators:

-- John Acardo, Assistant Vice President of Human Resources (Old Main, 30 N Brainard, Suite 507, jjacardo@noctrl.edu, (630) 637-5754) - Stephen Caliendo, Dean of the College of Arts and Sciences (Goldspohn Hall, 31 N Loomis, Room 19C, smcaliendo@noctrl.edu, (630) 637-5344) - Jeremy Gudauskas, Assistant Vice President and Co-Director of the Center for Social Impact (Old Main, 30 N Brainard, Suite 501, jkgudauskas@noctrl.edu, (630) 637-5147) - Susan Kane, Assistant Athletic Director (Merner Field House, 450 S Brainard, Room 106C, smkane@noctrl.edu, (630) 637-5501) - Lisa Long, Dean of College Programs and Special Assistant to the Provost (Old Main, 30 N Brainard, Suite 530, lalong@noctrl.edu, (630) 637- 5286) - Kevin McCarthy, Assistant Vice President for Student Affairs and Dean of Students (Old Main, 30 N Brainard, Suite 501, kemccarthy@noctrl.edu, (630) 637-5152) - Sharon Merrill, Director of Human Resource Services (Old Main, 30 N Brainard, Suite 507, semerrill@noctrl.edu, (630) 637-5718)
+- Stephen Caliendo, Dean of the College of Arts and Sciences (Goldspohn Hall, 31 N Loomis, Room 19C, smcaliendo@noctrl.edu, (630) 637- 5344) - Jeremy Gudauskas, Assistant Vice President and Co-Director of the Center for Social Impact (Old Main, 30 N Brainard, Suite 501, jkgudauskas@noctrl.edu, (630) 637-5147) - Susan Kane, Associate Athletic Director (Merner Field House, 450 S Brainard, Room 106C, smkane@noctrl.edu, (630) 637-5501) - Lisa Long, Associate Provost and Dean of College Programs (Old Main, 30 N Brainard, Suite 530, lalong@noctrl.edu, (630) 637- 5286) - Kevin McCarthy, Assistant Vice President for Student Affairs and Dean of Students (Old Main, 30 N Brainard, Suite 501, kemccarthy@noctrl.edu, (630) 637-5152) - Sharon Merrill, Director of Human Resources (Old Main, 30 N Brainard, Suite 507, semerrill@noctrl.edu, (630) 637-5718) - Mary Spreitzer, Assistant Vice President for Human Resources (Old Main, 30 N Brainard, Suite 508, mspreitzer@noctrl.edu, (630) 637-5754)

 Together, these individuals are responsible for coordinating the College's compliance with Title IX, VAWA Section 304, which includes, among other responsibilities, oversight of the resolution process, communications and training in connection with Title IX's prohibition of discrimination based upon sex/gender, and identifying and addressing any patterns or systemic problems that arise during the review of reports.
 The Title IX/504 Coordinator and Deputy Coordinators are knowledgeable about, and will provide information on, all options for addressing and resolving allegations of discrimination on the basis of sex/gender, including concerns pertaining to sexual harassment and sexual misconduct.
-At North Central College the role of the Assistant Vice President of Human Resources extends to the other forms of discrimination cited in the policy.
+At North Central College, the role of the Assistant Vice President for Human Resources extends to the other forms of discrimination cited in the policy.
 Together, this team plays an integral role in carrying out the College's commitment to creating, fostering and maintaining an educational, employment, and campus environment that is free of sexual discrimination, harassment, misconduct and/or retaliation.